twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **CPSPPerc** – Contains the percentage of advance width used by **Spacing and Positioning: Capital Spacing (cpsp)** spinner.
 Default is 5%.
 * **IncludeAalt** – Used with **Other Forms and Variants: Access All Alternates (aalt)**.
 It generates lookups for glyphs used by other OpenType features (e.g. Unicase - unic).
 * **IncludeAltFractions** – Used with **Numerals: Alternative Fractions (e.g. stacked) (afrc)**.
 It generates lookups for pre-composed fractions in the *Latin-1 Supplement* and *Number Forms* blocks of Unicode and fractions not available in Unicode.
 * **IncludeAnchorBased** – Used with **Spacing and Positioning: Anchor Based Positioning (ccmp, mark, mkmk)**.
 To generate this feature, each letter should have anchors.
-Examples of fonts including all three features are e.g. Arial (Windows Vista & above), [Roboto](https://github.com/googlefonts/roboto) (pre-Flex version from Android 5.0 "Lollipop" & above - missing anchors for e.g. capital open O, capital M hook, etc. etc. etc.) and more.
-The `mark` and `mkmk` features are used by e.g. many African languages (Yoruba, Lingala, Ewe, Wolof, etc. etc. etc.) and Native American languages (Navajo, Kwakiutl, Blackfoot, Choctaw, Dakota, Lakota, etc. etc. etc.), phonetic transcription (IPA and UPA) and zalgo text.
-The `ccmp` feature is included in e.g. [Roboto](https://github.com/googlefonts/roboto) (pre-Flex version from Android 5.0 "Lollipop" & above) and [URW Palladio HOT](http://www.sanskritweb.net/fonts/index.html) for diacritics with codepoints assigned by the Unicode Consortium.
+Examples of fonts including all three features are e.g. Arial (Windows Vista & above), [Roboto](https://github.com/googlefonts/roboto-3-classic) (missing anchors for e.g. capital open O, capital M hook, etc. etc. etc.) and more.
+The `mark` and `mkmk` features are used by e.g. many African languages (Yoruba, Lingala, Ewe, Wolof, Dagaare, Tammari, etc. etc. etc.) and Native American languages (Navajo, Kwakiutl, Choctaw, Dakota, Lakota, Heiltsuk, Kwakwala, Liqwala, etc. etc. etc.), phonetic transcription (IPA and UPA) and zalgo text.
 * **IncludeCapitalSpacing** – Used with **Spacing and Positioning: Capital Spacing (cpsp)**.
 Fullwidth Latin characters are not included.
 Don't include this feature in monospaced or pixel fonts!
 * **IncludeCase** – Used with **Other Forms and Variants: Case-Sensitive Forms (case)**.
 This feature moves the position of some punctuation marks, e.g. inverted exclamation point or question mark and brackets to the CapHeight position.
 Example font without the feature: System VIO from OS/2 (with the characters at the CapHeight position).
 * **IncludeCharacterVariants** – Used with **Other Forms and Variants: Character Variants (cv01-cv99)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts for ! * + @ © × † ‡ • ○ ● ☀.